sdevikar/basicsofcpp/notes/C++.md

 int x, y;
 int &z = x; // this is ok
-int &z = y; ERROR - this is not allowed
+int &z = y; //ERROR - this is not allowed

 ```
 - One advantage of pointers is that it comes with a facility of operations that can be performed on it. e.g. on a 32 bit machine, incrementing a pointer by 1 will make it point to the current address + 4.
 Whereas for references, these operators like ++, -- etc are meaningless.
 Because these operators are interpreted as operations being performed on the original referent. i.e in above example, &z is interpreted as alias of x.